Cloudy hot tub water can be annoying, but there are easy ways to fix it.…

 Even though you want to ensure that the people using your hot tub in the summer don’t get too hot, you can still continue to enjoy the spa in the summer months.
 You can adjust the temperature to be lower in the summer and prolong the spa experience in the heat of the season.
 It’s almost like taking a refreshing dip in a pool when you get into the hot tub and the water temperature is cooler.

 All you need to do is lower the temperature of your hot tub to roughly 85 degrees Fahrenheit or you can turn off the heater completely.
 Then, you can circulate the cool water through the hot tub quickly by leaving the air jets running.
 You can also keep the cover on the tub during the daytime to keep the water from being warmed by the sun.
-Take note, however, that the temperature should not go below 78.8 degrees F.
+Take note, however, that the temperature should not go below 78.8 degrees F for chemical dissolution.

 Ideal Temperature for Hot Tub Water in the Winter